 •Running Tomcat as a started task,

-the Java Heap size change will be either in you STDENV options, or the JCL, wherever your relevant definition is for:
+The Java Heap size will be either in your STDENV (parameter) options, or the JCL, wherever your relevant definition is for:

 IBM_JAVA_OPTIONS = -Xms256m -Xmx1024m